TsebMagi/PigGame/README.md

 This is a simple Pig Game Coded in JavaScript

 Rules of the Game
-- A Player may roll the di(c)e and accumulate round points until they roll either a 1, two 6's in a row, or decide to hold their current score.
+- Players take turns rolling dice until a player has banked enough points to win.
-    - If a player rolls a 1 they forfit the points they have accumulated during their round, but keep all held points
+- During a players turn that Player may roll the dice and accumulate points until they roll either a 1, two 6's, or decide to bank their current score.
-    - If a player rolls two 6's in a row they lose all their current round points as well as their banked points.
+    - If a player rolls a 1 on either die they lose the points they have accumulated during their turn, but keep all previously banked points.
-    - If a player decideds to hold they add their current round points to their held points.
+    - If a player rolls two 6's they lose all of their points, both banked and current.
-- play continues back and forth between the two players until a player has banked 100 points or more.
+    - If a player decideds to hold they add their turn points to their banked points.